 Ever since biometric locks started getting popular with smartphone users, the concept of number and pattern locks is slowly phasing out.
 Biometric locks, which include a range of identification methods including face recognition, retinal scan, IRIS and even posture recognition, are making an effort to plug loopholes that expose smart devices to hacker threats.
 But by far, fingerprint recognition has been the most popular.

 Companies like Apple, Samsung, Xiaomi, Lenovo, LG Electronics and HTC are some of the key players to have launched products – primarily smartphones – with a fingerprint sensor to unlock the device.
 These sensors employed in mobile phones are optical scanners with capacitive sensors that can measure fingers electrically.
-The ridges in the fingerprint creates a varying distance that is scanned to build a comparative picture with the one stored in the device.
+The ridges in the fingerprint create a varying distance that is scanned to build a comparative picture with the one stored in the device.

 In the initial days when the concept of fingerprint authentication was put to practice, smartphone manufacturers embedded a fingerprint sensor either at the front or back of the device’s body.
 In June 2005, Fujitsu introduced in its patent application EP1545102A1 a concept of incorporating the scanner – a V-shaped groove in the operational area of the phone.
 However, this created a bulky structure and covered a large area, making it an unfeasible option.

 To overcome this, smartphone makers such as Apple, Xiaomi, HTC and even Lenovo started researching to embed the scanner in a small circular area to reduce bulkiness and also make it user-friendly.

 Screen to scan your finger

 In the next step towards this technology’s development, companies are researching to include a fingerprint scanner on the display screen itself.
 This is expected to eliminate the issue of blurred images during scanning.
 A pioneer in this space is Apple.